(Above) Sabana Grande, El Rodeo and Escuintla join Rony Lec from SERES for a lesson on deep ecology. Photos courtesy of the project.

-Through a project supported by GEN seed funding titled Indigenous wisdom and ecopsychology for empowering emerging Latin American change makers: moving from COVID disruption to better social and ecological wellbeing, we — Daniel Abreu, Manuela Fernandez and Abigail Quic, are offering live virtual and recorded sessions (3 sessions of 2-3 hours each, and 3 recordings) of ecopsychology and indigenous wisdom in the context of a global crisis and changes under COVID-19 and environmental, societal and economic risk drivers and issues.
+Through the project, Indigenous wisdom and ecopsychology for empowering emerging Latin American change makers: moving from Covid disruption to better social and ecological wellbeing, we – Daniel Abreu, Manuela Fernandez and Abigail Quic – offered live virtual and recorded sessions (3 sessions of 2-3 hours each, and 3 recordings) of ecopsychology and indigenous wisdom in the context of a global crisis and changes under COVID-19 and environmental, societal and economic risk drivers and issues.
 In this time of great turmoil we seek the ancestral wisdom of the elders (how to deal with alienation, intense stress, death, deep societal change, nature regeneration and emotional healing) and practical guidance from eco-psychology/the Work that Reconnects (specially Active Hope practices) and adapt this knowledge from the perspective of young Latin American environmentalists and indigenous leaders.

-We aim to generate a dialogue between young environmental change makers and indigenous leaders in the Latin American region through eco-psychology exercises and sharing of experiences online.
-In this dialogue the voice of indigenous people is not interpreted but recognized as bearers of valuable knowledge.
-Also, we want to present to indigenous people what young Latin American leaders are feeling, are doing and thinking.
-It is a manner to generate common points and to create a space to be heard and understood.
+The sessions aimed at generating a dialogue between young environmental change makers and indigenous leaders in the Latin American region through ecopsychology exercises and sharing of experiences online.
+In this dialogue, the voice of indigenous people is not interpreted but recognised as bearers of valuable knowledge.
+Also, we presented to indigenous people what young Latin American leaders are feeling, doing and thinking, to generate common points and to create a space to be heard and understood.

 How?
-We plan to use conceptual frameworks such as Ecopsychology where we strive to understand and harmonize people’s relationship with the Earth.
+We used conceptual frameworks such as ecopsychology to understand and harmonise people’s relationship with the earth.
 In a nutshell, eco-based psychology integrates psychological insights with the grassroots environmental movement (Roszak 1992).
-We will also use Work that Reconnects (WTR) practices, referring to the suggestions and guidelines for facilitating the WTR online.
+We also used Work that Reconnects (WTR) practices, referring to the suggestions and guidelines for facilitating the WTR online.

-The virtual sessions will be held via the Zoom platform on Saturdays, March 13th and 27th and April 10th, 2021.
-They will last two and a half hours each:
+The virtual sessions were held via the Zoom platform on Saturdays, March 13th and 27th and April 10th, 2021.

 |8:00 am – 10:30am|